actioninja/HardcoreExpanded/README.md

-HardcoreExpanded is minecraft 1.8 mod that attempts to make life in minecraft a little more challenging.
+HardcoreExpanded is minecraftmod that attempts to make life in minecraft a little more challenging.
 It adds various new tweaks and mechanics.
 All of which are configurable.

 Hardcore expanded will make you fear death again and add more of a challenge without worrying about losing your world.